marcominerva/MinimalHelpers/README.md

 ***Add missing schema in swagger.json (.NET 7.0)***

-Unlike Controllers, Minimal APIs in .NET 7.0 does not generate the correct schema in **swagger.json** for certain file types, like `Guid`, `DateTime`, `DateOnly` and `TimeOnly` when using the [WithOpenApi](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.openapiendpointconventionbuilderextensions.withopenapi) extension method on endpoints.
+Minimal APIs in .NET 7.0 don't generate the correct schema in **swagger.json** for certain file types, like `Guid`, `DateTime`, `DateOnly` and `TimeOnly` when using the [WithOpenApi](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.openapiendpointconventionbuilderextensions.withopenapi) extension method on endpoints.
 For example, given the following endpoint:

 ```csharp
     app.MapGet("/api/schemas",